-Having went to Las Vegas Academy to study drums, guitar, piano and music theory; I became a professional drummer in Las Vegas since I was seventeen.
+Having went to Las Vegas Academy to study drums, guitar, piano and music theory; I became a professional drummer in Las Vegas at the age of seventeen.
 Gigging anywhere from 2 - 7 nights a week on the glamorous Las Vegas stip.
-Through my various bands and projects, I’ve played and recorded all over the United Stares and even toured in the U.K. (Rabid Young/Drums) with thousands of hours behind the drum kit on stage and in studios.
+Through my various bands and projects, I've played and recorded all over the United States and even toured in the U.K. (Rabid Young; Drums) with thousands of hours behind the drum kit on stage and in studios.

-I began taking music production seriously when I was eighteen, beginning to produce dubstep and little pop songs on Ableton.
-I began working with singers and songwriters in Las Vegas who mainly wrote songs on acoustic guitars.
-I feel in love with taking their songs on acoustic and adding modern production to it and really taking it to that "radio" standard.
-Since then I have worked with artists from NY to LA.
+Beginning to take music production seriously when I was eighteen, I began to produce EDM and pop songs on Ableton.
+I began working with singers and songwriters in Las Vegas who mainly wrote songs on acoustic guitar.
+I fell in love with taking their songs and adding modern production to them, taking it to that "radio" standard.
+Since then, I have worked with artists from NY to LA.
 Co-writing for artists on Circus Records (Mark The Beast "Hollow") and Cathedral Collective (Branded, Denisse Borquez).
-I recently just produced Matthew Rapps song "Place" which was on Spotifys curated "Friday Cratediggers" with 180,000 listeners.
+Most recently, I just helped with New Politics and Arrested Youth EPs on "Big Noise".

 2 ReviewsEndorse Jake Magness

 Jake is one of the best producers I've ever worked with.
 Extremely talented, great collaborator and takes instruction/direction really well.
 He goes above and beyond to produce the song you want.
 So thankful I found this dude.
 Will definitely continue working with him!